carissableker/thresholding/README.md

 This thresholds the graph at |t|, i.e. removes all edges with absolute value smaller or equal to t.

-Alternbatively, `threshold` can also be used to threshold the graph.
+Alternatively, `threshold` can also be used to threshold the graph.
 (See usage above).

 ## To do: